mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 12 Feb 2021 - tidy up README with table of course materials, finish images and slides for 01
 * 10 Feb 2021 - finished slides and images for 00, notebook is ready for publishing: https://www.learnpytorch.io/00_pytorch_fundamentals/
 * 01-07 Feb 2021 - add annotations for 02, finished, still need images, going to work on exercises/solutions today
 * 31 Jan 2021 - start adding annotations for 02